Tech Lab & Buildit Shop

 A. Yes!
 We will show you basic safety and operation on request.

 Q. If I use a Gadget Store items and find that it is not suitable for my project, do I need to buy it?

 A. Yes!
 If you have modified that item in any way or if the items is a Microprocessor (Arduino) / module and it has been connected it to your circuit

 This also applies to electronic components such as MOSFET, IC, Transistors etc.

 Q. What tools do I need to bring?

-A. The facilities have a well equiped workshop of every day tools like hammer, screwdrivers, spanners etc. You may need to bring tools if your project that exceeds the scope that Hacksaw covers.
-However on request larger tools including welding facilities can be provided under supervision and at an additional fee.
+A. The facilities have a well-equipped workshop of every day tools like hammer, screwdrivers, spanners etc. You may need to bring tools if your project that exceeds the scope we cover.

 Q. Rubbish and waste, do I need to remove?

 A. Yes!
 Whatever you bring, you need to remove at the end of the session including packaging, off cuts etc. The Centre does not provide a rubbish and waste removal service except for sweep up dust and small particles.